taylorham/react-starter/README.md

 ## JSX Gotchas
 ### Single parent element rule
-JSX does not allow the return of multiple sibling elements, requiring any adjacent elements be contained within one wrapping parent.
+JSX does not allow the return of multiple sibling elements in `render`, requiring any adjacent elements be contained within one wrapping parent.
 ```javascript
 // BAD!
 return (